aragozin/jvm-tools/sjk-core/src/main/resources/org/gridkit/jvmtool/cmd/ssa-help.md

 - `--thread-info` Report aggregates of trace dumps segregated by threads

-Input poulation of trades can be filtered in various ways
+Input poulation of traces can be filtered in various ways

 - `-tf` Filter traces using predicate expression
 - `-tt` Transforms (trim trace root) based on expression